mahamshahid18/valet-app-v2/README.md

 * Add issuer and audience field to auth token's header
 * ~Add route for valet authentication~
 * ~Add route for valet authorization (verification)~
+* Add proper error objects to calls that fail due to db errors (check POST/ticket endpoint for reference)

 ## Front-end